 Firstly, we want to give you some background to our school, its history and its culture.
-We want you to understand the culture which is developing in our school, and the importance of being part of a whanau in our school.
-Being part of a whānau will be one of the most important features of your life as a student here.
+We want you to understand what is important in our school, and why being a part of a whānau is valued here.
+Your whānau identity will be a key part of your life as a student here.